APOLLO: International Comparison of Outcomes Among Stable Patients Post-AMI

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Vascular Medicine
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Vascular Medicine

 Keywords: Stroke, Myocardial Infarction, Comorbidity, Peripheral Arterial Disease, Percutaneous Coronary Intervention, Electronic Health Records, Survivors, Prognosis, Registries, Pulmonary Disease, Chronic Obstructive, International Classification of Diseases, Heart Failure, Coronary Artery Bypass, Diabetes Mellitus